One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data: Appendix

-\paragraph{Description:} Values falling in the middle of a feature's distribution are preferentially removed, simulating survey non-response from individuals with moderate opinions.
-This is implemented by setting values between the $q$-th and $(1-q)$-th quantiles to missing.
-A "soft" version makes the observation probability proportional to the value's distance from the median.
-Such patterns are most commonly seen in political polls, where moderate voters are less likely to respond while those with extreme views are more likely to respond, or in product reviews, where only very satisfied or very dissatisfied customers leave ratings. \paragraph{Hard Polarization Methodology:} For each column $j$, values falling between two quantiles are deterministically masked.
+This pattern maps to the "Unstructured" MNAR categories of \citep{jackson2023completecharacterisationstructuredmissingness}.
+Specifically, our hard polarization variant, where values within a quantile range are missing with certainty, is an instance of \textbf{MNAR-UD} (Unstructured, Deterministic).
+Our soft polarization variant, where the missingness probability is a function of the value's distance from the median, is an example of \textbf{MNAR-UP} (Unstructured, Probabilistic). \paragraph{Hard Polarization Methodology:} For each column $j$, values falling between two quantiles are deterministically masked.
 The quantiles are calculated using only the set of currently observed (non-'NaN') values in that column.
 Let $X^{*}_{:,j}$ denote this set of observed values, i.e., $X^{*}_{:,j} = \{X_{ij} \mid M_{ij}=1\}$.
 The lower and upper thresholds, $L_j$ and $H_j$, are defined as:

 An entry $X_{ij}$ is then masked if its value falls between these two scalar thresholds:

 \paragraph{Soft Polarization Methodology:} The probability of a value being observed is made proportional to its normalized absolute distance from the column's median, $\mu_j$.
 This creates a softer, probabilistic version of the polarization effect.
 The missing probability is given by: